Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 This makes solving the starting value for each iteration much faster.
-It gives us the same result as if we subtracted all the numbers repeatably and wrote down the first difference.
+It gives us the same result as the slow subtraction method.

 <br /><br />